5 Jaw Dropping Insider Secrets Revealed about the Nopal Cactus (Prickly Pear) Juice Industry.

 What Is The Process Of Freeze Drying Nopal Cactus (Prickly Pear)?

-The simple and digested answer is that we take the entire nopal cactus (prickly pear) fruit and we dehydrate it by removing the water through a process which is using freezing cold and not hot heat.
+The simple and digested answer is that we take the entire nopal cactus (prickly pear) fruit and we dehydrate it by removing the water through a process of using freezing cold and not hot heat.
 We use freezing cold as it does not destroy any of the medicinal or therapeutic properties of the nopal cactus (prickly pear).

 Think of it like this: If you have ever purchased a food dehydrator and dehydrated say a banana, the heat removes the water from the food and in the end you still have the banana just without the water known as banana chips and that is exactly what our nopal cactus (prickly pear) is.
 We removed the water using cold/freezing temperature that retains all the therapeutic and medicinal properties of the nopal cactus (prickly pear).
 (24*), (25*)